bodePacker/SpreadsheetMVC/README.md

 Date: 10/23/23

 Project Overview
-This README file provides essential information about the .NET MAUI Spreadsheet project.
-It includes details about design decisions, external code resources, implementation notes, and any important instructions for general use.
+This project is a basic Excel spreasheet clone written in C# and MAUI.
+Bode Packer and Tim Blamires worked on this project over the course of 7 weeks as a class project for Software Practice 1.
+We implemented a GUI interface following MVC architecture as well as different backing classes to represent formulas and basic calculator functions.

 Project Description
 Our .NET MAUI Spreadsheet project is designed to provide a user-friendly interface for managing spreadsheets.
 The application features several functions to make working with spreadsheets more efficient and user-friendly.
+This includes editing, file saving and opening, calculator functions, undo/redo functionality, and adjusting themes.
 Below are some of the key functionalities:

 Editing Spreadsheet